-Note: If you select the Identity Agent option after you select the Derived Credential option, you cannot select the Services option; however, MyID Logonand MyID Encryption are automatically selected.
+Note: If you select the Identity Agent option after you select the Derived Credential option, you cannot select the Services option; however, MyID Logon and MyID Encryption are automatically selected.

 - 6. In Issuance Settings, in the Mobile Device Restrictions drop-down list, select one of the following: - Any The mobile identity can be loaded onto any mobile. - Known Mobiles The mobile identity can be loaded onto any mobile that has already been registered with MyID.
-See the Mobile Identity Management Installation and Configuration Guide for details. - My Mobiles Only The mobile identity can be loaded only onto mobiles associated with the user's account. - 7.
+See the Setting up the Identity Agent credential profiles section in the Mobile Identity Management document for details. - My Mobiles Only The mobile identity can be loaded only onto mobiles associated with the user's account. - 7.
 If you are issuing Identity Agent credentials for users associated with cards that were not issued by the current system, set the following option: - Require Facial Biometrics Never Required. - 8.
 In Device Profiles, from the Card Format drop-down list select PIVDerivedCredential.xml.